Aglorios17/TikTok_Generator/README.md

 ### TODO
 - [ ] Get domain
 - [ ] auto check mail
-- [ ] anomyme mail
+- [ ] Tutanota / ProtonMail / mailfence

 # IDEA
 - Create App to call flask api with in my script
+- pov smartphone

 # Bug
+- [x] can't write multiple line on video
-- when processing finished before and text input
+- [ ] when processing finished before and text input
-- can't use emoji and need to put character before # when input to tiktok
+- [ ] can't use emoji and need to put character before # when input to tiktok
-- need to have enough size screen to click on post button
+- [x] need to have enough size screen to click on post button
-- can't use emoji in video editing
+- [ ] can't use emoji in video editing
-- too many attemps post video
+- [x] too many attemps post video
-- create function to rewrite file if something failed between two uplaod
+- [x] create function to rewrite file if something failed between two uplaod